jvfon/Blog/articles/tech/webdev-demystified/1/css-fundamentals.md

 CSS works best when height are not defined at the same time and the font size chosen is going to respect the content around.

-CSS is design to not loose content so overflow visible is the default.
+CSS is designed to not loose content so "overflow: visible" is the default.

 ### CSS global scope

 The global scope is not a bug, it's a feature.
 The different pieces need to be available to reuse them.

-### The box model
+### The box model - width

 Declaring the width is for the content itself.
 The real width is equal to margin + border + padding + width + padding + border + margin.